Symmetrization of the Maxwell--Neumann--Poincar'e operator, spectral decomposition in $\mathbf{H}(\mathrm{curl},D)$ traces, and boundary localisation of SPRs: Electromagnetic problems and boundary localization in the quantum ergodic sense

-The objective of this subsection is threefold: $\mathrm{(i)}$ to derive the equivalent boundary integral equation formulation for the Maxwell system \eqref{eq:maxwell}, $\mathrm{(ii)}$ to provide rigorous definitions of both strong and weak SPRs, and $\mathrm{(iii)}$ to conduct a detailed spectral analysis of weak SPRs.
+The objective of this subsection is threefold: $\mathrm{(i)}$ to derive the equivalent boundary integral equation formulation for the Maxwell system \eqref{eq:maxwell}, $\mathrm{(ii)}$ to provide rigorous definitions for weak SPRs, and $\mathrm{(iii)}$ to conduct a detailed spectral analysis of weak SPRs.